 There are also mentions of rewards in the Epistles, where we are told that we will earn rewards for:

 We are also told three times in the Epistles about "inheriting the Kingdom of God", and that certain sins cause us not to inherit the Kingdom (1 Corinthians 6:9-10, Galatians 5:19-21, Ephesians 5:5).
-These passages are covered in their own article here, as they are often used to teach works Salvation.
+These passages are covered in their own article here, as they are often used to teach a works-based Salvation.

 The Bible also specifically mentions "crowns" that the Lord will give to people for various reasons.